 Campus Golm | Haus 24 | Raum 0.10

-The Working Group on Agricultural Sciences works interdisciplinary on the topics of land, landscape and land use.
+The Working Group on Land Sciences works interdisciplinary on the topics of land, landscape and land use.
 The special focus is on agricultural landscapes that extend from rural areas further and further into cities and urban settlements and are characterized by multifunctional use by a wide variety of actors.

 A sustainable development of these landscapes requires a new understanding of the sectoral and regional contexts.
 The Agenda 2030 for the realization of Sustainable Development Goals (SDGs) provides a frame of reference.
 The negotiation of objectives between local and regional groups of actors, the elaboration of trade-offs between objectives and the evaluation of developments on the basis of suitable criteria contribute to a discourse-oriented design of landscapes by politics and society.